bestserversio/bestservers/README.md

+## Discontinued (2-2-25)
+This project has been discontinued.
+As a replacement, [TMC](https://moddingcommunity.com) is developing a server browser.

+Although this project was close to its initial release, it still contains valuable code for those interested.
+It works particularly well alongside the [Spy](https://github.com/bestserversio/spy) application, which updates server information using the Best Servers API.

+## Description
 [Best Servers](https://bestservers.io/) is an **upcoming open source** server browser that'll allow users to discover servers in platforms and games such as Counter-Strike, Team Fortress 2, Garry's Mod, and Discord!

 We are almost ready for initial release, but there is no ETA yet.